I'm a bit of a perfectionist, so...

 See, it was actually getting dark.
 This is the end of the light sunset with the sun sneaking under the cloud cover.
 There are deck chairs and there's a grill.
 I cropped to a more panorama sort of size to crop some of it out.

-Maybe you wouldn't notice it.
+Maybe most people wouldn't notice it.
 A weird dark spot on a leg or a seam that is slightly off.
 Or a darker spot on the stucco wall.
 You know who would notice it?
 ME. haha I cannot leave it.

 So I zoom way in and I make sure that the line of the hand next to the grill is the same as it was before I changed things and I digitally repaint pants and use the clone stamp to fix seams.